MinjieSh/Cosbin/README.md

 - Full experiment workflow:
   - `Generate_idealistic_simulation_data.R` (or any of your data)
-  - Calculate the average of each group as the input of `Cosbin`
+  - If you are using your own data, you'll need to calculate the average of each group as the input of `Cosbin`
   - Data cleaning (e.g. `data_cleaning()`)
   - Apply `cosbin()` function to the data
   - `evaluation.R`